mmmarinho/ROS2_Tutorial/docs/source/faq.rst

 You got the name wrong, it's **ROS 2** not **ROS2**
 ---------------------------------------------------

-Besides the humorous nature of the `meme <https://knowyourmeme.com/memes/see-nobody-cares>`_ below and my love for 1993's blockbuster, this is an inconspicuous way of showing that these tutorials are not official in every section.
+Besides the humorous nature of the `meme <https://knowyourmeme.com/memes/see-nobody-cares>`_ below and my love for 1993's blockbuster, this is an inconspicuous way of showing, in every single section, that these tutorials are not official.

 .. image:: ../images/ros2_or_ros_2.jpg
    :align: center